babel-utils/babel-plugin-tester/README.md

   // to 'unknown preset' if a name is not provided
   //presetName: 'cool-new-babel-preset',

-  // Defaults to the plugin name
-  title: 'describe block title',

   // Used to test specific plugin options
   pluginOptions: {
     optionA: true,